Viewing Ownership and Permissions

 chmod o-w

 Be careful when setting the permissions of directories, particularly your home directory; you don't want to lock yourself out by removing your own access.
-Also, you must have execute permission on a directory to switch (cd) to it.
+Also, you must have execute permission on a directory to switch (

 As another example, to give only yourself read, write, and execute permission on the current directory, you would calculate the digits as (4+2+1)(0+0+0)(0+0+0) for the sequence 700, and enter the command: